 The GlassOuse Assistive Device allows you to operate any Bluetooth device hands-free.
 It’s ideal for people with disabilities who are unable to use their hands and arms.
 You can use it with your smartphone, your PC, tablet, or anything that has Bluetooth enabled.

-If you have difficulty using your hands and arms it can be a struggle to operate a computer.
+If like me, you have difficulty using your hands and arms it can be a struggle to operate a computer.
 Using a conventional mouse is not feasible.
-However assistive technology, like GlassOuse, can help to make using your PC a lot easier.
+However assistive technology, like GlassOuse, can make using the mouse a breeze.

-I first saw GlassOuse at Naidex where I got to try it out.
+I first saw GlassOuse at Naidex a few years ago where I got to try it out.
 They were still trying to raise money for its development on Indiegogo at that stage.
 But I was so impressed by it that I decided to pledge money towards it, and I was one of the first people to start using one… and I haven’t been disappointed!

-GlassOuse with any Windows, LINUX and android devices or even smart TVs that have Bluetooth enabled.
+GlassOuse works with any Windows, LINUX and Android devices or even smart TVs that have Bluetooth enabled.
 It is incredibly easy to set up as it doesn’t need any software installing.
-You literally just have to make sure Bluetooth is enabled, pair it up with the device and away you go.
+You literally just have to enable Bluetooth, pair it up with the device and away you go.
+Simples!

-GlassOuse is not affected by sunlight as it works by Bluetooth not infrared, so I can have my room as bright as I want.
+It is not affected by sunlight as it works by Bluetooth not infrared, so I can have my room as bright as I want.
 The mouse movement is faster and more sensitive than other types of hands-free mice, plus it’s much easier and quicker to click.
-I can click by biting on the blue bit in the photograph below.
+I can click by biting on the bite click shown in the photograph below.
 So as I can click by myself I don’t need to use additional clicking software such as Softype as much as I do without GlassOuse.

 Have a look at the video below of me using my phone with the GlassOuse (Please excuse the unkempt beard):

 Although I think the GlassOuse is great it does have some limitations.

-Firstly, you can’t right click with it.
-The bite click only acts as the left click function, so in order to right click I still need to use clicking software like Softype or Dragon Naturally Speaking.
-GlassOuse and Softype work together quite well so it’s a reasonably good, although not ideal solution.
-I have mentioned this to the company that make it and they said they are going to try to solve the problem in future versions.
+Firstly, you can’t right-click with it.
+The bite click only acts as the left click function, so in order to right click I need to use clicking software like Softype or Dragon Naturally Speaking.
+GlassOuse and Softype work together well so it’s a pretty good, although not ideal solution.
+I have mentioned this to the company that makes GlassOuse and they said they are going to try to solve the problem in future versions.

-The GlassOuse doesn’t work with the iPhone because the source code wasn’t available for the company to use.
+The GlassOuse doesn’t work with Apple products because the source code wasn’t available for the company to use.
 Although this doesn’t bother me because I don’t have any.